forcellatofrancesco/Engine3D/README.md

 # Versions:
 >## V1.0.0
 * Create a solid by adding nodes and connections between them
-* Rotate a solid by X axis, Y axis, Z axis
+* Rotate a solid by X-axis, Y-axis, Z-axis
 * Display a solid by implementing the drawing functions.

 >## V1.0.1